 The Chicago worker’s compensation attorneys of Rosenfeld Injury Lawyers LLC are committed to making sure that those dedicated to the care of others receive whatever care they are in need of if they are ever injured on the job.
 Your physical recovery should not become a financial burden and by helping you recover the compensation you are entitled to, we can help you focus on the things that truly matter throughout your recovery.

-If you or a family member was injured while working in healthcare, you are likely entitled to workers compensation benefits.
+If you or a family member was injured while working in healthcare as a doctor, nurse, CNA, social worker or other professional, you are likely entitled to workers compensation benefits.
 Contact the workers compensation attorneys at Rosenfeld Injury Lawyers LLC for more information and a free review of your legal rights and options.

 Hazards Healthcare Workers Face Each Day

 Most people are oblivious to the risks that healthcare workers must take in order to provide care for others.
 They are often exposed to bodily fluids, sharp objects and medical devices that may cause harm if not used with caution.
 Slippery surfaces and clutter on the floor can also become hazards that these workers may slip or trip over preceding an injury.